Volunteer - Emergency Department

 - Complete the health screening process, as detailed below

 The selection process consists of an online application, two letters of reference, a background check, and a health screening.
 Informal interviews will be conducted with the program coordinators after applicants have submitted a complete application.
-Applicants will not be invited to interview until they have completed all of the requirements.
-The program will be explained in detail and the applicant will have the chance to decide whether to participate in the PEER program.
+Applicants will not be invited to interview until they have completed all of the application requirements.

 Newly appointed ED PEER Program members will be required to attend an ED PEER orientation scheduled by the Program Coordinator.
 They will also complete a shadow shift with an ED Health Care Assistant (HCA) or experienced ED PEER Volunteer in the ED completes your orientation.

 Fill out and submit the online form: